sophongo/sophdoc/docs/en/end-user/insight/quickstart/otel/java/jvm-monitor/jmx-exporter.md

 !!! note

-    For more configuration options, please refer to the introduction at the bottom or [Prometheus official documentation](https://github.com/prometheus/jmx_exporter#configuration).
+    For more configuration options, refer to the introduction at the bottom or [Prometheus official documentation](https://github.com/prometheus/jmx_exporter#configuration).

 Next, prepare the jar file.
 You can find the latest jar download link on the [jmx_exporter](https://github.com/prometheus/jmx_exporter) GitHub page and refer to the following Dockerfile: